MaterializeInc/materialize/doc/user/content/get-started/install-materialize.md

 ---
-title: "Install Materialize locally"
+title: "Run Materialize on Docker"
-description: "Download the Docker image and run Materialize locally for evaluation"
+description: "Run a containerized version of Materialize for evaluation or testing using Docker."
 menu:
   main:
     parent: "get-started"